When Can I Register For The Test?

 How Much Does It Cost?

-It costs £50 and this is non-refundable.
+It costs £55 and in the event that the assessments are cancelled, the fee will be partially refunded by £20, and the £35 is non-refundable.
 However it is free if your child is entitled to free school meals.

 How Do I Pay?

 The online portal (click on link to go straight to it) is the easiest and best way to pay and you can pay by Visa, Mastro and all the usual ways.
 You can do this from the 13th May.

 NOTE: As soon as you pay, you will receive a four digit order number (Order #) and you need to use this to put it onto the registration form, so make a note of it.

 A cheque or postal order can be sent with registration form.
 Cheques should be made payable to AQE Ltd with your child’s name and candidate number (you get this when you fill in the online form) clearly printed on the back.

 Is The Registration Form Complicated?

 The good news is that there is an ONLINE FORM (click, to go straight to it), so you don’t need to print it.
 Just read the rest of this blog first, before diving in as it will help.